 London, Dec.
-1 .- Queen Alexandra is celebrating her sixtleth birthday today at Sandringham.
-Flags are flying everywhere, the church bells are pealing, and the usual salutes were fired at the naval and military stations at home and in the colonies.
-The festivities at Sandringham were of a simple charac-ter, the main feature being the enter-tainment of the school children of the estate, at which the queen and her guests personally attend to the wants of the little fedder of the little folks.
+1 .-- Queen Alexandra is elebrating her sixtleth birthday today at Sandringham.
+Plags are flying ev-erywhere, the church bells are pealing, and the usual salutes were fired at the during the morning.

-The queen was the recipient of an immense variety of presents, mostly cu-rious and artistic knicknacks.
-Telegrams of congratulation from friends and public bodies to which the queen always responds personally reached Sandringham in very large numbers during the morning.
+The queen was the recipient of an immense variety of presents, mostly rious and artistic knicknacks.
+T grams of congratulation from friends and public bodies to which the queen always responds personally reached Sandringham in very large numbers